CartoDB/cartodb/docs/auth-api/guides/02-how-to-send-API-Keys.md

 Basic Access Authentication is the simplest technique of handling access control and authorization in a standardized way.
 It consists essentially of an `HTTP Authorization Basic` header followed by the user credentials (username and password) encoded using base64.

 If that looks complicated to you, don’t worry.
-Most client software provide simple mechanisms to use HTTP Basic Authentication, like [curl](https://ec.haxx.se/http-auth.html), [Request](https://github.com/request/request#http-authentication) (JavaScript) and [Requests](http://docs.python-requests.org/en/master/user/authentication/#basic-authentication) (Python)
+Most client software provide simple mechanisms to use HTTP Basic Authentication, like [curl](https://ec.haxx.se/http-auth.html), [Request](https://github.com/request/request#http-authentication) (JavaScript) and [Requests](http://docs.python-requests.org/en/master/user/authentication/#basic-authentication) (Python).

 For requests to Carto’s APIs, take the API Key as the password, and the username as the user who issued that API Key.